Oops324/Convert-Genbank-to-Fasta/README.md

 # Convert-Genbank-to-Fasta
-Convert genbank file to fasta file, and filter country, year, host, type
+This Python script is used to convert genbank file to fasta file, it could collects & filters sequences features, like country, collection date, organism, serotype,host, Accession ID, product, strain. current example is for virus pathogens.